Heptachlor: Environmental impact

-Heptachlor is persistent organic pollutant (POP).
-It has a half life of ~1.3-4.2 days (air), ~0.03-0.11 years (water), and ~0.11-0.34 years (soil).
-One study described its half life to be 2 years and claimed that its residues could be found in soil 14 years after its initial application.
+Heptachlor is a persistent organic pollutant (POP).
+It has a half-life of ~1.3–4.2 days (air), ~0.03–0.11 years (water), and ~0.11–0.34 years (soil).
+One study described its half-life to be 2 years and claimed that its residues could be found in soil 14 years after its initial application.
 Like other POPs, heptachlor is lipophilic and poorly soluble in water (0.056 mg/L at 25 °C), thus it tends to accumulate in the body fat of humans and animals.

 Heptachlor epoxide is more likely to be found in the environment than its parent compound.
 The epoxide also dissolves more easily in water than its parent compound and is more persistent.
 Heptachlor and its epoxide absorb to soil particles and evaporate.